BestTimesToVisit.com Logo

 Taxis

 Taxis are readily available at the airport, hotels, and popular tourist spots.
-They are a convenient way to get around, especially if you're traveling with luggage or in a group.
-Negotiate your fare before starting your journey, as meters are not always used.
+They are a convenient way to get around, especially if you have luggage or are traveling in a group.
+Negotiate your fare before starting your journey as meters are not always used.

 Tip:Always agree on the fare *before* getting in.
 Many taxi drivers are also excellent local guides and can offer great insights into the island.
-Don't be afraid to ask for recommendations for restaurants or activities.
-Avoid unmarked cars; stick to official taxis.
+Don't be afraid to ask for recommendations for restaurants or sights.
+Avoid hailing taxis on the street late at night; it's safer to have your hotel arrange one.

 Rental Cars

-Renting a car offers the most flexibility to explore Antigua at your own pace, especially if you plan to visit more secluded beaches or inland attractions.
+Renting a car offers the most flexibility for exploring Antigua and Barbuda at your own pace, especially if you plan to visit more remote beaches or inland attractions.
 Driving is on the left side of the road.

-Tip:Book your rental car well in advance, especially during peak season.
-Be aware that roads can be narrow and winding, and signage might be inconsistent.
-Many rental companies require you to be at least 25 years old.
-A local driving permit may be required, which the rental company can usually arrange for a small fee.
+Tip:Book your rental car in advance, especially during peak season.
+Be aware that roads can be narrow and winding, and potholes are common.
+Many locals drive faster than the posted speed limits, so stay alert.
+You'll need a valid driver's license and often a temporary local permit, which the rental company can usually arrange for a small fee.

 Local Buses

-Cost:Fares are incredibly cheap, typically around $1-$2 USD per ride.
+Cost:Fares are typically very low, around $1-$2 USD per ride, paid in cash to the driver.

 Walking